Awards to

 High School Seniors

-The Symphony Association wishes to recognize students who have been active in music during their high school careers.
+The Symphony Association wishes to recognize students who have been active in music and music-related activities during their high school careers.
 The awards are based on participation in musical events and activities, particularly activities that support music education and music in the community.

 All high school seniors who reside and/or attend school in Livermore, Pleasanton, Sunol, Dublin, or San Ramon, California, or who have actively participated as LAS musicians, are invited to apply for one of the $500 awards administered by the Symphony Association.

 The awards include the John H. Green Memorial Award; the Bill King Memorial Award; and two Livermore-Amador Symphony Association Awards.
-This year, one of the Association Awards is named in honor of Music Director Emeritus Arthur P. Barnes.
-The second Association Award is given in memory of longtime orchestra member Marion Stearns.
+One of the Association Awards is named in honor of past Music Director Arthur P. Barnes.

-Applications for the 2023–2024 season awards are now available and may be downloaded as a Word document or as a pdf file.
-All applications must be submitted by e-mail by October 2, 2023.
-Winners will be announced the week of October 15, 2023.
-Profiles of the winners will be included on the Symphony’s website, the December concert program, and in the newsletter.
-The Awards will be presented at the Symphony’s concert on the evening of December 2, 2023.
+Applications for the 2025–2026 season awards are now available and may be downloaded as a Word document or as a pdf file.
+All applications must be submitted by email by October 12, 2025.
+Winners will be announced the week of November 4, 2025.
+Profiles of the winners will included on this webpage and in the Symphony’s December concert program and newsletter.
+The Awards will be presented at the Symphony’s concert on the evening of December 6, 2025.

 If you have questions or are unable to submit an application by email, please contact LAS Awards Committee Chair Nissa Nack at (925) 484-1942 or nissanack@comcast.net.